How do I get my order of protection enforced in another state?

 You do not need a lawyer to get your order of protection enforced in another state.

-However, you may want to get help from a local domestic violence advocate or attorney in the state that you move to.
+However, you may want to get help from a local domestic violence advocate or attorney in the state where you move to.
 A domestic violence advocate can let you know what the advantages and disadvantages are for registering your order of protection, and help you through the process if you decide to do so.

 Do I need to tell the Court in Guam if I move?